-Table 6.The focus of practical measures for the prevention and management of chronic kidney disease, depending on its stage
+Table 6.
+The focus of practical measures for the prevention and management of chronic kidney disease, depending on its stage

-Stage Recommended activities
+stage recommended activities

 Presence of CKD risk Regular screening of CKD, measures to reduce the risk

 factors.
-C 1 of its development
+From 1 of its development

 Stage 1 events

-C 2 +
+From 2 +

 Assessment of the rate of progression and correction

 Stage 2 activities

-C3A - C3B +
+C3A-C3B +

 Detection, prevention and treatment of systemic

 complications of renal dysfunction (anemia,

 dyselectrolytemia, acidosis, hyperparathyroidism,

 protein-energy malnutrition)

 Activities for stage 3

-C 4 +
+From 4 +

 Preparation for renal replacement therapy

-renal Replacement therapy
+renal replacement therapy

-C 5 +
+C5 +

 Identification, prevention and treatment of systemic

 complications of renal failure (anemia, disorders of

 water-electrolyte, calcium-phosphate balance, acidosis,

 hyperhomocysteinemia, protein-energy deficiency).

 - 1. What is CKD? - 2.
 What are the markers of kidney damage? - 3.
 What are the criteria for diagnosing CKD? - 4.
-What new highly effective prevention methods allow you to significantly reduce the risk of complications and treatment costs?

-- 5. What groups of risk factors are identified in CKD? - 6.
+What new highly effective prevention methods allow you to significantly reduce the risk of complications and treatment costs? - 5.
+What groups of risk factors are identified in CKD? - 6.
 List the main risk factors for CKD. - 7.
 What are the clinical guidelines for screening? - 8.
 What are the stages of CKD in terms of GFR in adults? - 9.
 What is secondary prevention of CKD? - 10.
-List the main practical measures for the prevention and management of chronic kidney disease, depending on its stage
+List the main practical measures for the prevention and management of

-CHAPTER 8.DISEASES OF THE BRONCHOPULMONARY SYSTEM (CHRONIC OBSTRUCTIVE PULMONARY DISEASE, BRONCHIAL ASTHMA): RISK FACTORS, PREVENTION.
+CHAPTER 8.
+DISEASES OF THE BRONCHOPULMONARY SYSTEM (CHRONIC OSTRUCTIVE PULMONARY DISEASE, BRONCHIAL ASTHMA): RISK FACTORS, PREVENTION.